wp-plugins/scormi/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Automatically creates a daily, sharable web analytics report from your Google Analytics and Moz info.
+Your top Google Analytics metrics and Moz SEO footprint every day, automatically.

 == Description ==
 A time saving automation tool for digital marketers, Scormi creates a daily, sharable web analytics report from your Google Analytics and Moz information.
 The plugin uses APIs to connect to Google Analytics and Moz, then generates an HTML report that can be automatically emailed to you or can be viewed in the WordPress admin at any time.